 God Gave Us Easter by Lisa Tawn Bergren

 Is there anything Lisa Tawn Bergren can’t do?
-From historical fiction to young adult novels and children’s books, she does it all.
-We enjoy the Christmas book from this series, and I’m sure the girls will be excited to read this one as well.
+She does everything from historical fiction to young adult novels and children’s books.
+We enjoy the Christmas book from this series, and I’m sure the girls will also be excited to read this one.

 The Story of the Easter Robin by Dandi Daley Mackall